tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm8.staticflickr.com/7471/15750679268_d0c73f9a5f_o.jpg =600x)  </br>  </br>  </br>  </br>  </br>

-When we are getting a new computer, we hear about how much RAM the computer has quiet a lot.
-Roughly speaking more RAM means the computer can do more things at the same time.
-It's different from Harddisk space in the computer, which is where all the software and data lives.
-What is RAM exactly?
+When we are getting a new computer, quiet often we hear about how much RAM is inside of the computer.
+You can't really fit a lamb inside of a computer, so it must be something different.
+We usually understand having more RAM means the computer can do more things at the same time.
+RAM is memory but it's different from Hard disk space in the computer, which is where all the software and data lives.
+Then, what is RAM exactly?
 It stands for Random Access Memory.
 We can think of a parking lot with 8 parking spots.

 ![](https://farm4.staticflickr.com/3872/14630594145_edc4ca6e67_o.jpg =600x)

- It's like a Parking lot where the Entrance and Exit is controlled by a binray clock that's either close - Zero, or open - One.
-There are eight parking spaces, which is 8-bits of RAM.
-The new car, with is the Data coming in to the entrance, can not go to space which already has a car on it.
-The giant display on the back displays if a space is full or not.
-The cars can get out of the parking lot, by erasing the data that's been stored.
-This meas that when the gate is Open, Data of Zero is signalled into the input.
-After the data has been erased, new cars can come in to that space.
-The path between the parking spot and the gate is really narrow, so that only one car can come in and out at a time, this is how the Data can be called out asynchronously.
+The Parking lot has one gate that's both entrance and exit for the cars.
+The gate is controlled by a binray clock that's either closed, on Zero state, or open on One state.
+There are eight parking spaces because our RAM can store up to 8-bits of Information.
+The Input can take in  Data, like a car waiting to come in to the parking lot.
+However the car can not go to a parking space which already has a car on it.
+To prevent this, the giant display on the back displays if a parking space is occupied or vacant.
+The cars can get out of the parking lot, which is like erasing the data that's been stored in the specific parking space.
+It's achieved when the gate is open, Zero (which means no car) is signalled into the Input.
+The circuit assigns the value of Zero to the Parking space.
+Now new car can come in to that space.
+Also the path between the parking space and the gate is really narrow and only one car can come in and out at a time.
+The combination of clock, mux, demux and flipflops complete a 9-bit Random Access memory, where Data can be written and read asynchronously.
  </br>
 ![](https://farm1.staticflickr.com/655/20889869441_19e63ce7cb_o.jpg)

 The Parking spaces are made of D-Type flip flops.

-It's a Digital memory like the SR latch we made earlier, but it has additional input for D which stands for Data and Delay.
-This is a latch that only changes value a change of state occurs in the Clock input.
-This means, even if there's a change in the D input, which stands for Data, if the clock signal is Low, or Zero, the Flip-Flop will not welcome the new data.
-It also means that the Flip-Flop will hold data as long as the clock signal remains High.
+D stands for Data and Delay and it's a type of digital memory like the SR latch we made earlier.
+However it has additional input for clock signal.
+This is a latch that only change the Flip-Flop when the Clock input is on the rising edge.
+Therefore, even when there's a change in the Data input, if the clock signal is Low, or Zero, the Flip-Flop will not accept the new data.
+This delay feature also enables the Flip-Flop to hold data as long as the clock signal remains High or the address input (which is routed by the DEMUX) has been changed to another Flip-Flop.

   </br>
  ![](https://farm1.staticflickr.com/614/20695978869_4907925e5a_o.jpg)